elassis/code_review_project/README.md

 # Code Review Project - Microverse
+  *in this project i will perform as code reviewer of my previous work made in the trials which was part of the proccess of admission for Microverse.

 # Objectives
  * learn how to perform a code review
  * apply the knowledge of previous lessons of HTML & CSS